mnem/SpoJ/spotify/README.md

-You will have to add the [libspotify][] source to the src folder and also generate your own application [key][], which you can request from Spotify.
+You will have to add the [libspotify][] source to the libspotify folder and also generate your own application [key][] for the key folder.

 [libspotify]: http://developer.spotify.com/en/libspotify/overview/